ChahidAbderrazak/academic-website/content/project/AI-for-Medicine/index.md

 ---
-title: Internal Project
-summary: An example of using the in-built project page.
+title: AI for Medicine
+summary: Nowadays, there is a recent call to build a human-independent intelligence which can assist clinicians during medical diagnosis.
 tags:
 - Deep Learning
+- Feature extraction
+- Diagnosis
-date: "2016-04-27T00:00:00Z"
+date: "2018-01-01"

 # Optional external URL for project (replaces project detail page).
-external_link: ""
+#external_link: ""

 image:
   caption: Photo by rawpixel on Unsplash